Built by one ultrarunner who got tired of blowing up in the back half.

 Built for the dirty distance

-Vert, heat, night sections, drop bags, and cutoffs come first.
-This is a tool for the back half of a hundred, not a 5K PR.
+Vert, heat, night legs, drop bags, cutoffs.
+Tuned for the back half of a hundred, not a road 5K.

 Connect your watch

-Garmin, Coros, or Suunto.
-Read only, thirty seconds.
+Garmin, Coros & Suunto, thirty seconds.
 Your whole history streams in and stays in sync, and new runs show up on their own.

 - 02CTL · ATL · TSB